 Believe it or not, your TV doesn’t always come looking its best right out of the box.
 It may be surprising, but the default settings that your TV uses before you make any changes don’t always deliver optimal performance.
-If you want the best out of your TV, especially as you prepare to watch this fantasy series based on the popular DC comic, you’ll likely need to make a few adjustments to your picture settings.
+If you want, especially as you spend time indulging in this epic series from Tolkien’s universe, you’ll likely need to make a few adjustments to your picture settings.

-That’s exactly what we do here at CNET as part of our TV review process.
+That’s exactly what we do here at CNET as part of our.
 We immediately dig into the menus to adjust the picture settings to make sure the televisions we’re testing have optimal picture quality.

 Fortunately, you don’t have to be an expert to get your TV looking great.
-Every TV has numerous adjustment options, including different picture modes and controls for brightness, backlight, sharpness, smoothing and more, that you can change to improve the TV shows, movies and video games you watch every day.
+Every TV has numerous adjustment options, including differentand controls for brightness, backlight, sharpness, and more, that you can change to improve the , and you watch every day.